Having problems with your GP practice, but not sure what you can do? We can help.

 Posting your letter to the practice either by hand or recorded delivery.

 In any case, you should expect to speak to the practice manager, or hear from them in some way, within 3 working days of them receiving your message.
-They will listen to your question or issue and try to resolve it as soon as possible in the way that you would like.
-If they can’t resolve it, they should explain why the situation is the way that it is and find out what can be done to improve things for you.
+Their job is to listen to your question or issue and try to resolve it as soon as possible in the way that you would like.
+If they can’t resolve it, they should explain why the situation is the way it is and find out what can be done to improve things for you.

 Who is the ICB?